-The format for the series calls for a large portrait of the President being honored on the reverse design of each coin.
-Around the outer circumference of the coin are inscriptions for the President’s name, “In God We Trust”, the order of the Presidency, and the years spent in office.
+The format for the series calls for a large portrait of the President being honored on the obverse design of each coin.
+Around the outer circumference of the coin are inscriptions for the President’s name, “In God We Trust,” the order of the Presidency, and the years spent in office.
 The obverse side of the coin including the portrait rotates to feature each of the former Presidents.

 The reverse of the coin contains a constant design for the entire series that is intended to be representative of the concept of Liberty.
 For this reason, the inscription “Liberty” used on all other circulating U.S. coins is not included on the series.
-An image of the Statue of Liberty designed by Don Everhart appears with inscriptions “United States of America” and “$1”.
+An image of the Statue of Liberty designed by Don Everhart appears with inscriptions “UNITED STATES OF AMERICA” and “$1.”

 For the coming year’s releases, the obverse designs of the coins for Johnson, Grant, and Hayes were designed and sculpted by Don Everhart.
 The obverse design for the James Garfield coin was designed and sculpted by Phebe Hemphill.